nischhal-hub/Gwitter/README.md

 ## Overview

 In this web-application, users can sign up and log in.
 Users cannot log-in if they get the password or username wrong.After login users can follow other users.
-The users will only get the post that they have followed.After getting on homepage the users cand post their gweets.
+The users will only get the post that they have followed.After getting on homepage the users can post their gweets.
 The users can check on their profile by simply clicking their profile name and other users profile that they have followed.

 ## Running the docker